 Run a month-long booking special.
 Anyone who books by the end of the month gets a complimentary engagement shoot.
 You can even offer an extra hour of coverage.

-One of the simplest marketing tools a photographer can use to get more wedding clients is SEO.
+One of the simplest marketing tools a photographer can use to get book more weddings and get more wedding clients is SEO.
 Working on SEO for your website works wonders.
 It will keep you top of the list when future clients look for a wedding photographer online.